Toward independence and self-reliance

 While adolescents need room to discover their own identity, they also need the security of clear boundaries and caring adults willing to serve as mentors in this process.

 An Advisory Program provides each student with a special adult advocate.
 Selected faculty members at each grade level serve as advisors to small groups of students, meeting with them daily to explore topics of special importance in early adolescence.
-Each week, advisors also meet together as a team to plan activities, share insights and ensure a consistent, thoughtful experience for all students at grade level.
+On a regular basis, advisors also meet together as a team to plan activities, share insights and ensure a consistent, thoughtful experience for all students at grade level.

 The Sacred Heart Approach